 Obtaining and filing all the documents, approvals, licenses, and other requirements listed below will have you running from one government institution to the next, from the lowest to the highest ministry levels.

-2. Deed of Incorporation/Establishment: This should include the Articles of Association detailing the founders, board of directors, board of commissioners, and all shareholders.
-It must also be legalized through a Public Notary.
+- Deed of Incorporation/Establishment: This should include the Articles of Association detailing the founders, board of directors, and all shareholders.

-5. Business License (Izin Usaha): Generally, you can obtain a business license via the Online Single Submission (OSS).
-There are a few exceptions, including businesses in finance, mining, and real estate.
-Licenses for these business categories must be procured from BKPM’s One-Stop Service Centre.
+- Business License (Izin Usaha): Generally, you can obtain a business license via the Online Single Submission (OSS).

-9. Get other Licenses: Depending on the business sector, you may need additional licenses.
-For example, if you are in the tourism industry, you’ll must get a tourism license.
+- Get other Licenses: Depending on the business sector, you may need additional licenses.
+For example, if you are in the tourism industry, you must get an appropriate license.

-As you can see, forming an Indonesian company isn’t the easiest process in the world.
+As you can see, forming an Indonesian company isn’t an easy process by any means.

 Foreigners who want to work and reside in Indonesia must also apply for and receive the KITAS, a 2-year “Temporary Stay Permit Card” (Kartu Izin Tinggal Sementara) that functions as a residence card allowing multiple entries.